checkeverything.ch

 Cross-Border Workers: Same Rules Apply

-A significant share of Geneva's workforce lives across the border in France, commuting daily to jobs in the canton.
-The question often arises: does the Swiss minimum wage apply to them?
+A significant share of Geneva's workforce lives across the border in France and commutes daily to jobs in the canton.
+The question often comes up: does the Swiss minimum wage apply to them?

 Yes.
 Anyone working in canton Geneva is entitled to the Geneva minimum wage, regardless of where they live.
 The same principle applies in Ticino, where Italian frontier workers benefit from the cantonal minimum.

-For employers, this means you cannot pay frontier workers below the cantonal minimum just because they live abroad.
+For employers, this means you cannot pay frontier workers below the local minimum just because they live abroad.
 The decisive factor is the place of work, not the worker's residence or nationality.

 • Hourly rate: CHF 22.75